-1.02 Definitions:
+1.02 DEFINITIONS:

-- A. Heavy duty elevator: An elevator designed specifically for transportation system usage. - B. elevator a hoisting and lowering mechanism, equipped with a car or platform, which moves in guide rails or racks and serves two or more landings and is classified by the following: - 1. elevator, freight an elevator used primarily for carrying freight and on which only the operator and the persons necessary for unloading and loading the freight are permitted to ride. - 2. elevator, passenger an elevator used primarily to carry persons other than the operator and persons necessary for loading and unloading. - 3. elevator, electric a power elevator where the energy is applied, by means of a an electric driving machine.
-"Geared traction" machines typically use a smaller high speed motor with a gear reduction to a traction sheave.
-A "gearless machine" typically uses a larger low rpm motor without a gear reduction unit to the traction sheave. - 4. elevator, rack and pinion a power elevator with or without a counterweight which is supported, raised, and lowered by a motor or motors which drive a pinion or pinions on a stationary rack mounted in the hoistway. - C. Contractor: The General Contractor. - D. Installer: The responsible party who installs the elevator.
+- A. Heavy duty elevator: An elevator designed specifically for the harsh environment and duty load cycles common to transportation system usage. - B. Elevator a hoisting and lowering mechanism, equipped with a car or platform, which moves in guide rails or racks and serves two or more landings and is classified by the following: - a.
+Elevator, freight an elevator used primarily for carrying freight and on which only the operator and the persons necessary for unloading and loading the freight are permitted to ride. - b.
+Elevator, passenger an elevator used primarily to carry persons other than the operator and persons necessary for loading and unloading. - c.
+Elevator, insert A17.1 definition for MRL. - C. Contractor: The General Contractor. - D. Installer: The responsible party who installs the elevator. - E. OEM: Original Equipment Manufacturer. - F. Owner: The owner in control of the facility. - G. Dwell time: The period of time the elevator is at a landing while the doors open, passengers transfer and doors close. - H. Substantial completion: The point at which the elevator is ready for use, whether the site is finished or not.
+This is where the jurisdictional inspection usually takes place. - I. Final Acceptance: The point at which the owner accepts the elevator project as being complete including all submittal requirements.
+This may be a different point in time than substantial completion. - J. Interim Maintenance: Maintenance from the point of substantial completion, but prior to Revenue Service. - K. Beneficial Use: When the elevator is placed into service, may be prior to the site being ready for public use.

-- E. OEM: Original Equipment Manufacturer. - F. Owner: The owner in control of the facility - G. Substantial completion: The point at which the elevator is ready for use, whether the site is finished or not.
-This is where the jurisdictional inspection usually takes place. - H. Final Acceptance: The point at which the owner accepts the elevator project as being complete including all submittal requirements.
-This may be a different point in time than substantial completion. - I. Interim Maintenance: Maintenance from the point of substantial completion, but prior to Revenue Service. - J. Beneficial Use: When the elevator is placed into service, may be prior to the site being ready for public use. - K. Revenue Service: The station or facility opening date. - L. Notice to Proceed (NTP): within this document shall mean the date which the elevator installer is notified to proceed with the project. - M. Authority Having Jurisdiction (AHJ): as defined by ASME A17.1.
+- L. Revenue Service: The station or facility opening date. - M. Notice to Proceed (NTP): within this document shall mean the date which the elevator installer is notified to proceed with the project. - N. Authority Having Jurisdiction (AHJ): as defined by ASME A17.1.